wilrop/ramo/docs/source/examples.rst

 Example 3: Hypothesis testing
 -----------------
 We've now shown some of the most basic use cases that will be useful.
 However, one of the main selling points of Ramo is the fact that it is a full API.
 It allows you to pick and choose useful parts in order to test some hypothesis that you have.
 Below we'll run you through an example.
-The following table gives an overview of the current algorithms for computing equilibria from a given MONFG and utility functions.